 Cambridge Technologies uses Precision Vaccinology®, a combination of Next Generation Diagnostics and Quality Custom Manufacturing, to help veterinarians find solutions to herd health problems.

-It starts in our full-service diagnostics laboratory, featuring next-generation sequencing, new techniques to identify all known and unknown viruses, and bacteria in samples from a herd.
+It starts in our full-service diagnostics laboratory, featuring next-generation sequencing, new techniques to identify all viruses, and bacteria in samples from a herd.
 We use the data to select the best candidates for a herd-specific vaccine which we custom manufacture for the veterinarian with formulations optimized to meet your specific needs.
-Our goal is to identify emerging pathogens, prevent disease they may cause, and reduce dependence on antibiotics.
+Our goal is to identify emerging pathogens, prevent diseases they may cause, and reduce dependence on antibiotics.

 (for unknown pathogens)